benhowell/benhowell.github.com/_drafts/message-passing-patterns-implementation-matters.md

 **A Brief Interlude...**

 Both the "Plain Old Function Call" and "Observer Pattern" above are synchronous in nature.
-Synchronicity requires message passing be done in a _where_ and _when_ fashion.
+Synchronicity requires function invocation be done in a _where_ and _when_ fashion.

 Rich Hickey explains it nicely: